klgraham/naive_bayes_classifier/naive_bayes_blog.md

 ## Learning about and Implementing a Naive Bayes Classifier

-I'm a physicist working with a bunch of computer scientists who all know machine learning really well.
+I'm a physicist working with a bunch of computer scientists who specialize in machine learning.
 I don't even know enough machine learning to be dangerous.

-I'm trying to change that though.
+First, I'm trying out basic spam detection.

-So, Naive Bayes classifiers...
-What the heck are they?

-### This is what I want to do: